The Kramers Kronig Transformation is used for obtaining absorbance and

-Kramers Kronig Options
+on the Kramers Kronig transformation.

 The dialog for the Kramers Kronig transformation looks like this:

-The following options are available for the transformation:
+The following options are available for the

 Method